lutfullah32/hyperVTest/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 # Using checkpoints to revert virtual machines to a previous state

+12-Nov update.
 Test update for Demo.
 Adding this sentence for testing HO-HB process.
 Checkpoints provide a fast and easy way to revert the virtual machine to a previous state.
 This is especially helpful when you are about to make a change to a virtual machine and you want to be able to roll-back to the present state if that change cause issues.

 ## Enable or disable checkpoints